Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Results

 Not all reactions to platform updates were negative.
 Some felt GPT-5 was \textit{``not overblown which is far better''}[U23] or improved \textit{``the clarity of [...] thoughts and emotional intelligence [...] he's no longer mindlessly sycophantic''} [U26].
-Generally, individuals framed model changes as external forces on their companions rather than changes in the companions' agency.
-Our interrupted time-series (ITS) analysis of \textit{r/MyBoyfriendIsAI} provides quantitative traces of the community's reaction.
+Generally, individuals framed model changes as external forces acting on their companions rather than changes in companion agency.
+Our interrupted time-series (ITS) analysis of \textit{r/MyBoyfriendIsAI} provides quantitative traces of community reactions.
 GPT‑5's release marked a reversal from upward trends in valence and dominance to steeper, decreasing slopes ($\Delta_V$ = 0.00017 to -0.00033, $\Delta_D$ = 0.00004 to -0.00015, details in \autoref{app:reddit}), shown in \autoref{fig:its_vad}.
-We also observed a relatively small immediate change in sentiment, so the slope changes could suggest that GPT-5 shifted the community towards more negative and disempowered engagement.
+We also observed a relatively small immediate change in sentiment, so the changes in slope could suggest that GPT-5 shifted the community towards more negative and disempowered engagement.
 Additionally, we observed that posts sharing creative prompts and images declined sharply ($d = -0.76$), while posts reacting to and discussing platform updates continued to rise ($\Delta$ = 0.00004 to 0.000896).
 These results position the GPT-5 update as a long-term reorientation point for AI companion communities on Reddit, echoing participants' sentiment that the model changes significantly impacted their relationships [P1, P2, P3, P4, P5, P6, P10, P11, P13].